Convergence analysis for the Barrett--Garcke--Nurnberg method of transport type for evolving curves: Introduction

 The parametric finite element methods of the Barrett--Garcke--N\"urnberg (BGN) type have been successful in approximating the evolution of curves and surfaces under various geometric flows, including the flows of parabolic type, e.g. mean curvature flow \cite{BGN2008JCP} and surface diffusion \cite{BGN2007JCP}, and as well as the flows of transport type including two-phase flow for bubbles \cite{BGN15a, BGN15b, DLY22} and biomembranes \cite{BGN16}.
 A key feature of the BGN method is its implicitly defined tangential velocity, which helps maintain an equal distribution of mesh nodes.
 It has been rigorously shown in \cite{BL24} that the BGN velocity for curve shortening flow converges to the minimizer of the deformation rate functional $\int_\Gamma |\nabla_\Gamma v|^2$.

-For the discretization of \eqref{eq:evol}, we propose the following fully discrete BGN system of transport type: Given a approximate polynomial curve $\Gamma_h^{m}$ at time level $t=t_m$, find a polynomial parametrization $X^{m+1}_h : \Gamma_h^{m}\rightarrow \R^2$ and a scalar finite element function $\kappa^{m+1}_h : \Gamma_h^{m}\rightarrow \R$ satisfying the following weak formulation for all $(\chi_h,\phi_h)\in S_h(\Gamma_h^m)\times S_h(\Gamma_h^m)^2$:
+For the discretization of \eqref{eq:evol}, we propose the following fully discrete BGN system of transport type: Given a approximate polynomial curve $\Gamma_h^{m}$ at time level $t=t_m$, find a polynomial parametrization $X^{m+1}_h : \Gamma_h^{m}\rightarrow \R^2$ and a scalar finite element function $\eta_h^{m+1} : \Gamma_h^{m}\rightarrow \R$ satisfying the following weak formulation for all $(\chi_h,\phi_h)\in S_h(\Gamma_h^m)\times S_h(\Gamma_h^m)^2$:

-where the superscript $h$ denotes the mass lumping $L^2$ inner product, $\nbhm$ is the averaged normal vector on $\Ghm$, and $S_h(\Gamma_h^m)$ is a space of scalar-valued finite element functions on $\Ghm$.
-These concepts will be defined in detail in Section \ref{section:results}.
+where the superscript $h$ denotes the mass lumping integral (see \eqref{eq:lumped_mass} for the definition), $\nbhm$ is the averaged normal vector on $\Ghm$ (see \eqref{eq:bar_n} for the definition), and $S_h(\Gamma_h^m)$ is a space of scalar-valued finite element functions on $\Ghm$.
+These concepts will be defined in detail in Section \ref{section:results} later.
+Please also refer to Appendix \eqref{sec:disc-norm}--\eqref{sec:super1} for their basic properties.
 The second term on the right-hand-side of \eqref{eq:BGN_tr2} serves as the source of stabilization inspired by \cite[Eq.
 (1.5)]{BL24}.
 This term is crucial when deriving the tangential stability estimates in Section \ref{sec:tan_stab}.
 It is straightforward to show this additional term vanishes approximately: